 These are simple on/off signals represented by two different voltage levels.
 They can be used as inputs for simple micro switches to indicate that a component is loaded correctly or as outputs to fire relays to switch ancillary equipment on and off.
 They can also be used in a group to pass numbers in binary format between machines.

 For applications such as temperature measurement using a thermocouple or distance measurement using a proximity sensor where a variable voltage is provided by the sensor an analogue input is required.
 The robot controller can then convert the voltage which must lie within an allowable range into a number which can be used to modify the robots actions.
 Analogue outputs are also available and convert a number within the robot controller into a voltage within a specified range.
 This voltage can then be fed to an amplifier or used directly to drive electric motors, arc welding power supplies etc.

 Just as personal computers can link to peripheral equipment such as disk drives, printers etc. using standard parallel or serial ports so too can robots.
 These are used for program development and storage mainly but can also be used from within a robot program for producing reports on the work performed or interfacing to complex sensors such as vision systems for pattern recognition.

 Networks are becoming more popular for linking together computer systems and these are available for robots.
 One of the first networks available for robots was MAP but apart from within a few companies, this has not been widely used due to its cost.
-Some robots are now also available with ethernet connections and although not widely used at the moment for robots this is used very widely throughout industry for CAD etc.
+Now robots have Ethernet connections and is widely used.

 Applications such as arc welding require a large number of analogue and digital signals in order to control the welding power supply and filler wire feed drives.
 These are often available as standard sets from the robot vendors with specialist instructions within the robot programming language to control them in an application specific manner.